 The Florida Institute of Technology offers a Master of Human Resource Management.
 Courses in this program prepare students to understand the issues of multicultural work environments, alternative work styles and changing political and economic conditions about the workplace.
 Upon completion of the 33-hour degree plan, students will be able to effectively recruit, interview, hire, and train employees.

-Students enrolled in this program will experience various learning techniques and approaches with the traditional lecture and discussion, individual and group work and case study analysis.
-However, the Florida Institute of Technology also offers several non-traditional ways of learning such as actual case-study analysis, role playing, and organizational consulting activities.
+Students enrolled in this top school for masters in human resources will experience various learning techniques and approaches with the traditional lecture and discussion, individual and group work and case study analysis.
+However, Florida Tech also offers several non-traditional ways of learning such as actual case-study analysis, role playing, and organizational consulting activities.

 In the number one spot is Penn State World Campus.
 With the option to choose from seven concentrations, students can customize their degree to fit within their career goals, providing a unique educational experience.